MTheurer/prompt-generator/README.md

-# Getting Started with Create React App
+# Getting Started with the Prompt Generator

+This project is a React based application that generates prompts and displays the current prompts and responses.

+## Before Use

+Please set your API key in PostForm.js l.
+6, the API key should be set via OpenAPI.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts